HiAS7/The-Sauce-Book-Online/_classes/Fighter.md

 takes damage as if it were hit by the arrow, plus an extra 1d6 force damage, and you learn the target’s current location.
-On a successful save, the target takes half as much damage, and you don’t learn its location.\
+On a successful save, the target takes half as much damage, and you don’t learn its location.<br/>
 The force damage increases to 2d6 when you reach
-18th level in this class.\
+18th level in this class.<br/>
 **Shadow Arrow.** You weave illusion magic into your arrow, causing it to occlude your fees vision with shadows.
-The creature hit by the arrow takes an extra 2d6 psychic damage, and it must succeed on a Wisdom saving throw or be unable to see anything farther than 5 feet away until the start of your next turn.\
+The creature hit by the arrow takes an extra 2d6 psychic damage, and it must succeed on a Wisdom saving throw or be unable to see anything farther than 5 feet away until the start of your next turn.<br/>
 The psychic damage increases to 4d6 when you reach 18th level in this class.